Best Practices For E-Commerce UI Design

 Even if the shopper hasn’t finished inputting their search phrase, this search bar starts serving up suggestions.
 On the left are matching keywords and on the right are top matching products.
 The ultimate goal is to speed up shoppers’ search and cut down on any stress, pressure or frustration they might otherwise be feeling.

-2. Show the Most Pertinent Details at Once on Product Pages
+2. Show The Most Pertinent Details At Once On Product Pages

 Vitaly Friedman recently shared this tip on LinkedIn: